JulianYG/wechat-android_exp/README.md

-wechat-android-study
+wechat-android_exp
 ====================

-Decompile WeChat Android source code.
+Decompile WeChat Android source code and play with it; mostly trying to filter moments.

 Version 5.4.0.51_r798589